Q: What are the DGiT results based on?

 You should only use this filter if you have already defined exactly what motivation your product, service or region is appealing to.

 The motivations also appear in the ‘key messages’ chart (in the ‘How do we reach them?’ page).
 These key messages tell you the motivations for your target market and give you clues about how best to position your product or service.

 Q: Why don’t the results add to 100%?

 We allowed respondents to provide multiple answers to each question.
 For example, people could name up to three barriers to travel.
 These multiple responses mean the results for many questions add to more than 100%.

 Q: What do I do if I don’t understand the results?

 Q: What is the relationship between the eight domestic traveller segments on the DGiT website to DGiT?

-A: The segments are intended to give people a feel for the eight different types of domestic leisure traveller in New Zealand.
-While the segments are based on the same data as DGiT, the segments are not included in DGiT.
+The segments are intended to give people a feel for the eight different types of domestic leisure traveller in New Zealand.
+While the segments are based on the same data as DGiT, they are not included in DGiT.